Back to Knowledgebase

-Why the Water Matters
+Why the Water Temperature Matters

 Powdered infant formula is not a sterile product.
-Even when sealed, the powder can occasionally contain small amounts of bacteria such as Cronobacter or Salmonella.
-Mixing the powder with water that has been heated to around 70 °C (158 °F) kills those bacteria in the bottle itself.
+Even when sealed, the powder can occasionally contain small amounts of bacteria — most notably Cronobacter sakazakii or Salmonella.
+These are rare but can cause serious illness in young infants.

-That's the single most important reason the instructions say "hot water, then cool": cooler water is convenient but does not protect the baby in the same way.
+Mixing the powder with water that has been heated to around 70 °C (158 °F) kills those bacteria in the bottle.
+That is the single most important reason the instructions say "hot water first, then cool": cooler water is more convenient, but it does not give your baby the same protection.

 Before You Start

-- Wash your hands with soap and warm water
+• Wash your hands with soap and warm water

-- Clean the surface where you'll be preparing the bottle
+• Clean the surface where you'll be preparing the bottle

-- Use a sterilised bottle, ring, and cap (see our bottle cleaning guide)
+• Use a sterilised bottle, ring, and cap — see our bottle cleaning guide

 Step by Step

-- Attach the ring and cap and shake well until the powder is fully dissolved.
+5. Attach the ring and cap and shake well until the powder is fully dissolved.

-- Test the temperature.
+7. Test the temperature.
 Shake a few drops onto the inside of your wrist.
 It should feel lukewarm — body temperature or just below.

 What to Avoid

-- Do not add extra powder "to make it stronger".
+• Do not add extra powder "to make it stronger".
 Too-concentrated formula strains a baby's kidneys and can dehydrate them.

-- Do not add less powder "to stretch the tin".
+• Do not add less powder "to stretch the tin".
 Under-concentrated formula under-feeds the baby.

 Storage Times at a Glance